intelliw/hsy-api.portal/api.sundaya.monitored.equipment/Getting Started/Standards & Conventions.md

 # Standards & Conventions
 ---

+## API specification
+The API is based on REST / Hypermedia and specified in [OpenAPI v2.0](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md).

+API documentation is available through the *Sundaya Developer Portal* at [https://docs.sundaya.monitored.equipment](https://docs.sundaya.monitored.equipment).

-## Versions
+## API Endpoint
 The API endpoint host is [http://api.sundaya.monitored.equipment](http://api.sundaya.monitored.equipment).

 All requests to the API endpoint receive the latest version of the API.

-Client applications may request a specific version through the `Accept` header.
+Client applications may request an older API version by specifying the version number in the `Accept` header.

     Accept: application/vnd.sundaya.v1.0+yaml